TelemetryDeck/docs/articles/insights-about-system-version.md

 featured:
 description: A guide on how to create an insight that shows all operating systems used by users
 lead: Insights around used operating systems help you with planning features, and to understand how technologically advanced your users are.
 This step-by-step guide explains how you can create and configure your insights
-searchEngineTitle: Which Operating Systems Are Your Users Using?
+searchEngineTitle: Which operating systems are your users using?
 searchEngineDescription: A guide on creating an insight that shows all used operating systems.
 See what OS your users are using the most - or least.
 order: 20
 ---